FrancoARossi/arduino-anticolision-vehicle/README.md

 # arduino-anticolision-vehicle
-My first Arduino project, the main purpose is to learn, so it will be updated with any addition that u add to it.
+My first Arduino project, the main purpose's to learn.
+It will be updated as I progress in the project.

+# Soon Schematics